czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

       - On/off are software states
       - Always receive hello and management messages on all ports
       - Drop data packets to/from off ports
-    - To be atree, each LAN must have a unique path to every other LAN
+    - To be a tree, each LAN must have a unique path to every other LAN
     - Algorithm guarantees that each LAN can get to the root only through the designated bridge for the LAN
       - Designated bridges have a unique path through their parent LAN